Codecademy/docs/content/java/concepts/math-methods/terms/next-after/next-after.md

 ---
 Title: '.nextAfter()'
-Description: 'A method used to get the floating-point number next to the first argument in the direction of the second argument.'
+Description: 'Returns the floating-point number next to the first argument in the direction of the second argument.'
 Subjects:
   - 'Computer Science'
 Tags: